Utilize the Arpio API to programmatically access information about your Arpio applications

 -

-To list failover test results from the last 7 days:
+To list failover test results from the last 7 days, with 20 results on the page:

 For daily log exports, paginate using